 Description

-The symmetrical three-bay west garden elevation has two full-height three-sided canted bay windows with 2/2 timber sash windows to the first floor and a paired window opening to the centre.
+The symmetrical three-bay west garden elevation features two full-height three-sided canted bay windows with 2/2 timber sash windows to the first floor and a paired window opening to the centre.
 The north rear elevation is five windows wide with a central single-storey square-plan entrance porch and paired windows to either end.
-The entrance porch features an iron balustrade with French doors to the left cheek opening onto timber steps.
+This porch has an iron balustrade with French doors to the left cheek opening onto timber steps.
 The northeast return has square-headed window openings with 2/2 timber sash windows.
-The east side elevation is abutted by two returns with a central courtyard.
+The east side elevation is abutted by two returns enclosing a central courtyard.

-The setting comprises extensive lawns with a pool and a large single-storey timber-clad pavilion with veranda.
-The pavilion appears to be early 20th-century in date, rectilinear in plan with a pitched natural slate roof sprocketed at the eaves and decorative metalwork at the ridge.
+The house is set in a large mature landscape with extensive lawns and a pool.
+Nearby stands an early 20th century garden pavilion — a single-storey timber-clad structure with a veranda, rectilinear in plan, with a pitched natural slate roof sprocketed at the eaves and decorative metalwork at the ridge.
 It is supported on decorative cast iron posts, open at the south end with a painted boarded timber soffit, and enclosed at the north end with painted timber panelling and half-height round-headed glazing panels.
+The site is accessed via two bitmac avenues: one running along the east of the site and opening onto Belmont Road, and another winding through the gardens to the southeast, opening onto Glenmachan Road and passing the original Italianate gate lodge before reaching the road through replacement brick piers.
+The site boundaries to both roads are formed by replacement red brick walls.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.